 Santa Clara, CA 95050

 Under State and Federal Freedom of Information Laws, law enforcement agencies are required to keep a record of daily activities that can be inspected by the public.
 Local newspapers typically review these records, referred to as Police Blotters.

-In 2015, the Santa Clara Police Department (SCPD) responded to 56,757 calls for service, took 14,668 police reports and made 5,256 arrests.
+In 2018, the City of Santa Clara Communications Center fielded 177,881 phone calls.
+Of these, 83,781 resulted in police calls for service (58,912 Police calls for service; 24,869 police officer self-initiated activity) and 9,238 in fire calls for service.
 SCPD’s Police Blotter highlights a partial list of incidents in Santa Clara and is distributed to the press on a weekly basis.
 The Blotter provides the date, time, approximate location, a narrative summary of the incident, case number and the most serious arrest charge.

 What types of incidents are generally included in the Police Blotter?

 - Routine and unusual calls for service;

 - Incidents that may raise awareness and/or educate the public;

 - Similar calls for service taking place with frequency, targeting a specific population and/or occurring in a particular area; and,

 - When SCPD is seeking the public’s assistance to solve a crime.